Articles of Incorporation and Rules

 (Winners)

-Article 11: The winner will be determined in order of the number of valid votes.
-However, if the lowest-ranked candidate has the same number of votes, the winner will be determined by drawing lots.
+Article 11 The winners will be determined by the order of the number of valid votes.
+However, if there is a tie in the number of votes among the candidates with the fewest votes, the winner will be determined by lottery.

 2. Notwithstanding the provisions of the preceding paragraph, if the number of candidates is within the number of seats in the electoral district, the candidate shall be elected without voting